AAAS Kavli Science Journalism Awards

 NAJA Media Awards

 The Native American Journalists Association presents annually the NAJA Media Awards, a unique competition celebrating the quality and professional work done by Native journalists.
 General media awards are for Native-owned media or those at least 50 percent Native-owned, managed or controlled.
 Individual entrants must be voting members of NAJA, except in categories specifically aimed at non-Native individual journalists.
 In those cases, non-Native entrants must be associate members of NAJA.
 Open to journalists throughout the United States, Canada, and Latin America.
 Entries must have been published or broadcast between Jan.
 1 and Dec.
 31. Contest rules, entry form and media categories (including environmental journalism) are available at the web link provided.

-Lorenzo Natali Journalism Prize
+Lorenzo Natali Media Prize

 National Academies Communication Awards

 The National Academies annually honor individuals with its Communication Awards for excellence in reporting and communicating science, engineering and/or medicine to the general public.
 Each winner receives a $20,000 prize for their outstanding work.
 The Communication Awards are one component of the National Academies Keck Futures Initiative.
 Open to authors, journalists, and producers who have demonstrated excellence in communicating these topics through print, Internet, radio, or television.
 The awards are given to individuals in four categories: book author; newspaper or magazine journalist; online journalist; and film, TV, or radio correspondent or producer.
 The winners of the National Academies Communication Awards are honored during the annual fall Keck Futures Conference.
 The winners will speak about their work and participate in a panel discussion, as well as attend the full conference to continue communication with researchers and scientists alike.
 The Academies will pay travel expenses for the winners to attend the conference.
 See website for details and eligibility.